kara-louise/IF-D-pad/README.md

 # IF-D-pad

+version 1.0

-An interactive direction pad for moving around Interactive Fiction games.
+An interactive direction pad for parser based interactive fiction

 ©2022 Kara Goldfinch

 ## Introduction

-This program turns your number pad into a d-pad  for parser based interactive fiction games, which  may help you to visualise the layout of rooms more effectively if you are unable to use maps.
+This program turns your number pad into a d-pad  for parser based interactive fiction games, which  may help you to visualise the layout of rooms more effectively when navigating round a game's world.
+This could be helpful if you are unable to use maps.

 The directions have been layed out on the number pad, simulating a compass rose, albeit a square one.
 8 is north, 9 northeast, 6 east, etc.

 As well as the standard directions, up and down have  been implemented, as well as in and out.
 You will also find nautical directions (fore, aft etc) for if you're on a ship and the game only accepts those.